This week, at ComicBook.com, I start a new series of articles under the “Image @ 25” banner. (I should really crate a banner for that…)

 He’s like the Kingpin wearing armor and a cap, but not at all.

 I’ve read, what, almost 225 issues of “Savage Dragon” by now?
+(I even tried to download all the issues.)
 Plus countless spin-offs in the same universe, many of them written or co-written by Erik Larsen.

 Work evolves over time, and you don’t see it happening until you look back.